 Smith & Porter Railside Flats is currently under construction and plans to deliver 115 multi-family apartment units along Atlanta’s historic rail line.
 Fulton Supply Lofts, an adaptive re-use project, is also bringing new residents to the area.

-Woodruff Park – a destination for students, residents and office workers alike – has undergone a significant revitalization thanks largely in part to a $200,000 Heart of the Community Grant from Southwest Airlines.
-Recent upgrades to the Park include a Game Cart, additional staffing, and a host of seasonal programming.
+Lastly, Woodruff Park – a destination for students, residents and office workers alike – has undergone a significant revitalization thanks largely in part to a $200,000 Heart of the Community Grant from Southwest Airlines.
+Recent upgrades to the Park include a Game Cart, Food Truck Fridays, and a host of seasonal programming.

 A nod to its roots as a place where entrepreneurship flourishes, Sweet Auburn welcomes two community-oriented spaces to the neighborhood.
 Constellations, a civically and socially-minded co-working space, and the Awethu House, a co-living and collaborative space, have opened in restored, historic buildings along the Avenue.
 Georgia State University’s recently opened Creative Media Industries Institute (CMII) also provides industry collaboration and entrepreneurial training to students.